-We know that the last thing you ever expected was that you would need a Philadelphia medical malpractice lawyer.
+We know that the last thing you ever expected was that you would need a medical malpractice attorney Philadelphia.
 However, if the carelessness or recklessness of a medical professional has caused you or a loved one harm, we are here to help.

 At the Dan Doyle Law Group, we will thoroughly investigate your case.
 We want to make sure you get the compensation you need today.